raspberrypi/noobs/sdcontent/INSTRUCTIONS-README.txt

    a.
 Windows (32GB cards and under)
       i.
 Download the SD Association's Formatting Tool from https://www.sdcard.org/downloads/formatter_4/eula_windows/ ii.
 Install and run the Formatting Tool on your machine iii.
-Check that the SD card you inserted matches the one selected by the Tool iv.
+Check that the SD card you inserted matches the one selected by the tool iv.
 Click the "Format" button
    b.
 Mac (32GB cards and under)
       i.
 Download the SD Association's Formatting Tool from https://www.sdcard.org/downloads/formatter_4/eula_mac/